 Our significant foreign subsidiaries are located in Germany, Israel, and Asia.
 We finance our operations in Europe and certain locations in Asia in local currencies.
 Our operations in Israel and most significant locations in Asia are largely financed in U.S. dollars, but these subsidiaries also have significant transactions in local currencies.
 Our exposure to foreign currency risk is mitigated to the extent that the costs incurred and the revenues earned in a particular currency offset one another.
-Our exposure to foreign currency risk is more pronounced in Israel, the Czech Republic, and China because the percentage of expenses denominated in Israeli shekels, Czech koruna, and Chinese renminbi to total expenses is much greater than the percentage of sales denominated in Israeli shekels, Czech koruna, and Chinese renminbi to total sales.
-Therefore, if the Israeli shekel, Czech koruna, and Chinese renminbi strengthen against all or most of our other major currencies, our operating profit is reduced.
+Our exposure to foreign currency risk is more pronounced in Israel, the Czech Republic, and China because the percentage of expenses denominated in Israeli shekels, Czech koruna, and Chinese renminibi to total expenses is much greater than the percentage of sales denominated in Israeli shekels, Czech koruna, and Chinese renminibi strengthen against all or most of our other major currencies, our operating profit is reduced.
 Where possible, we maintain local currency denominated cash balances in these countries approximately equal to the local currency liabilities to naturally hedge our exposures.
 We also have a slightly higher percentage of euro-denominated sales than expenses.
 Therefore, when the euro strengthens against all or most of our other major currencies, our operating profit is slightly increased.
 Accordingly, we monitor several important cross-rates.
 Upon completion of the acquisition of Nexperia's Newport wafer fab, we anticipate greater exposure to British sterling, where costs incurred in British sterling are expected to exceed sales denominated in British sterling.
 The acquisition price for Nexperia's Newport wafer fab is denominated in U.S. dollars.